slegras/EBAI2017/hands-on/hands-on.md

 ```

 ### 3- Search for Biological Processes, Molecular Functions or Cellular Compartments enrichment
-This gene list can then be used with Gene Ontology search tools such as DAVID or IPA.
+This gene list can then be used with Gene Ontology search tools such as Database for Annotation, Visualization and Integrated Discovery  (DAVID) or Ingenuity Pathway Analysis (IPA).

 Input your gene list on the DAVID website: https://david.ncifcrf.gov/

-**What are the biological processes enriched in the list of genes associated to the peaks?**
+**Are there biological processes enriched in the list of genes associated to the peaks?**
+**Are these genes enriched in some KEGG map?**

 ## Motif analysis <a name="motif"></a>